Blog

 User experience (UX) research

-It’s helpful to understand how members interact with your online platform.
+It's helpful to understand how members interact within your online community.
 Do they find it easy to navigate?
 Do they face any issues while posting or commenting?
 Is the platform's design intuitive or cumbersome?

 Let's say you're running a community for make-up enthusiasts and you notice members often complain about difficulties uploading their pictures.
 This feedback signals a problem with the user experience.